COS 514 - Theology and the Practice of Ministry

 Instructor: Dr. Matthew W. Charlton

 This course emphasizes the integration of the role of the practicing pastor with the church’s theological heritage and its particular Wesleyan expression.
 The course also stresses theology as an ongoing task of critical reflection for the purpose of action.
 Consideration is given to issues, events, and institutions that form the context within which the pastor is required to think, speak, and act with theological clarity.
-For this session in 2013, the theological focus will be on the doctrine of redemption, particularly how different understandings of redemption form our theological minds and ministerial practice.
+For this session in 2014, the theological focus will be on the doctrine of redemption, particularly how different understandings of redemption form the way we think theologically and the influence of the doctrine of redemption in our ministerial practice.
 The subtitle of this course is: Redemption and Theological Practice.

 - Continued growth of the pastor’s identity as theologian and continued development of his or her ability to address the issues and concerns of the church theologically.